Illuminator-team/Illuminator/docs/developer/software-architecture.md

 There are three comon use cases for the users of the Illuminator:

 1. Extending the model library: a *Model developer* wants to add a new model to the  **Model Library**
-2. Creating a simullation scenario: an *Energy Analyst* wants to define a simulation scenario using a YAML file and execute the simulation.
+2. Creating a simulation scenario: an *Energy Analyst* wants to define a simulation scenario using a YAML file and execute the simulation.
-3. Set up a raspberry Pi cluster: a **user** wants to set up the Illuminator in a cluster of Raspberry Pi's to run simulations.
+3. Set up a raspberry Pi Cluster: a **user** wants to set up the Illuminator in a cluster of Raspberry Pi's to run simulations.

 ### 1. Extending the Model Library